Exploring Project Dependency Diagram

 - To hide an item, you can select it in the diagram and press Delete.

 - Another way to concentrate on specific items is to display the dependent or referenced projects and hide all other items.
 To do so, select one or more items (projects or grouping items), right-click the selection and choose Show This/These and Dependent/Referenced.
-Note that these commands only hide the irrelevant items and do not add any referenced/dependent nodes, which are currently not selected.
+Note that these commands only hide the irrelevant items and do not add any referenced/dependent nodes, which are currently hidden.

 - To display all items referenced by or dependent on the specific projects, even if these items are currently hidden from the view, select one or more items and choose Selection | Add referenced/dependent modules.